 Treatment of bronchitis mostly includes the relief of symptoms and, in cases of chronic bronchitis, minimising damage., is one of the most common ailments that people seek medical advice.
 Because of this, chronic bronchitis is thought of as a kind of chronic obstructive pulmonary disease (COPD), which can be a progressive and irreversible state of decreased lung function.
 The most common reason for acute bronchitis is viral infection (90% of instances), but bacterial illness and environmental irritants are also causes.

-The Best Natural Remedies for CoughBronovil Cough Relief Kit contains calming homeopathic drops and natural supplement, developed to help target the source of upper respiratory infection.
-Bronovil includes only the highest quality ingredients that have been scientifically developed to work synergistically for optimum results.
-Bronovil's ingredients have been used safely for many years to support healthy lungs and respiratory system, helping in reducing inflammation and cough and support respiratory health.
-Lowering inflammation and supporting healing has been shown to eliminate the discomfort and flare-ups associated with upper respiratory infections.
+The Best Natural Remedies for Bronchial CoughBronovil Cough Relief Kit contains homeopathic drops, and natural supplement, developed to help target the source of upper respiratory inflamation.
+Bronovil consists of the pharma-grade quality active ingredients that have been scientifically formulated to work synergistically for optimal results.
+Bronovil's active ingredients have been used safely for many years to support healthy lungs and respiratory system, help reducing inflammation and cough and support respiratory health.
+Now they are all integrated into this special cough formula.
+Minimizing inflammation and supporting healing has been proven to ease the symptoms associated with upper respiratory infections.

 Nearly All Individuals Identified as Having Chronic Bronchitis are Aged 45 Years or Old

 Individuals with chronic bronchitis can experience acute exacerbation (worsening) of their bronchitis, typically (in 70-80% of cases) due to an infection of the airways.
 The most obvious symptom of acute bronchitis is a short-term dry hacking cough, which could become a productive cough that produces sputum that is yellow or white.
 Children aged less than five years scarcely have a productive cough sputum is usually seen in vomit and parents will often hear a rattling sound in the chest.